 TEN: READ YOUR WORK OUT LOUD, or have your computer do it for you.
 You’ll hear your echoes, awkward phrasing, and too-long or confusing sentences.
-In addition, if your characters use dialect you’ll be more able to discern where to add a little or cut a little.
+In addition, if your characters use dialect, you’ll be more able to discern where to add a little or cut a little.

 The Cliché Conundrum